freifunk-gluon/gluon/docs/user/mtu.rst

 Determining the maximum MTU can be a tedious process, especially since the PMTU of peers could change at any time.
-The general recommendation for maximized compatibility is therefore an MTU of 1312 bytes (for fastd and tunneldigger) and 1376 bytes (for WireGuard).
+The general recommendation for maximized compatibility is therefore an MTU of 1312 bytes for fastd and 1376 bytes for WireGuard.